newmarkets/content/README.md

 NewMarket Content Management
 ======

+This project is a work-in-progress.
+Check back in a week or contact me if you want to help.

 This package is a Content Management System for Laravel 5.1.
 It could be used for a simple blog.
 Articles within the system are divided into categories--as many as you like.
 Security is based on the categories;